adamrasheed/adamrasheed/README.md

 =============================

 ## My Personal Front-end Development Website
-This site uses a jekyll to build a static site.
+This site uses Jekyll to build a static site.

 During development, I'm running gulp as a build tool to do the following: